dizzib/xawt/readme.md

 * run shell commands when a window receives or loses focus
 * optional delay

+Use it to prevent idling background applications from surreptitiously stealing your cpu cycles.

 ## install globally and run

 With [node.js] installed on the target [X11] box: